davidwmay/zylab_analysis_tool/README.md

 This tool takes a .csv log file as input, performs Incremental Development analysis on it, and outputs a .csv of the results.

 The columns that it produces are:
 1. User ID
 2. Lab ID
 3. IncDev Score
 4. IncDev Trail
 5. LOC Trail
-    6. Time Between Submissions Trail
+6. Time Between Subs Trail
+7. Coding Trail
+8. Drastic Change Trail

 How to run: